sjdnz93/react-game-library/README.md

 * Run ```npm run start``` in the terminal to launch app on local server

 ## Timeframe and working team
 This was a group project.
-I worked in a pair with my coursemate Neya Omar, whose GitHub page can be found <a href="https://github.com/NeyaOmar" target="_blank" rel="noreferrer">here</a>.
+I worked in a pair with my coursemate Neya Omar, whose GitHub page can be found <a href="https://github.com/NeyaOmar">here</a>.

 We were given roughly 1.5 days to complete this project, covering the below dates.